Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ![](./medias/OSA_AAD_Portal_key_create.png)

+> Once this key is created and the page is left the value will be hidden.
+Make sure to store is somewhere safe.

 Key value is used for `az openshift create` command `--aad-client-app-secret <aad key value>`

 Next you will need to grant set of API permissions for sign-on to work.
 Under same application press `Required permissions` and `Add`.
 Set these values:

 ```
 Microsoft Graph:
-  Application permissions: Read all groups, Read directory data
+  Application permissions: "Read all groups", "Read directory data"
-  Delegated permissions: Read all groups
+  Delegated permissions: "Read all groups", "Sign users in"
 Windows Azure Active Directory:
-  Delegated permissions: Sign in and read user profile
+  Delegated permissions: "Sign in and read user profile"
 ```

 For the permissions to take effect, Azure subscription administrator will need to press `Grant permissions` to approve permission request.

-### Case 2: Create application using CLI and later configure permission in the Azure portal
+### Option 2: Create application using CLI and later configure permission in the Azure portal

 To create application using azure CLI execute: